Leon Lai: Acting career

 In 2002, Lai took the spotlight at the Golden Horse Awards, the Chinese-language version of the Oscars in Taiwan.
 He won Best Actor for Three: Going Home.
 Lai played a minor role as Superintendent Yeung Kam Wing in Infernal Affairs III in 2003.
-In 2004, he starred with Faye Wong 王菲 in the romantic film Leaving Me, Loving You, the story of which he co-wrote with Wilson Yip and he was also the creative/production controller of the film.
-However, the movie was a flop as it raked in HK$ 10,529,501 at the box office.
+In 2004, he starred with Faye Wong in the romantic film Leaving Me, Loving You, the story of which he co-wrote with Wilson Yip and he was also the creative/production controller of the film.
+However, the movie was a flop as it raked in HK$10,529,501 at the box office.
 Still in that same year he was ranked 8th on the China Celebrity 100 list released by the Chinese edition of Forbes.

-In 2005 Lai acted as one of the seven warriors in the Tsui Hark directed wuxia film, Seven Swords.
+In 2005, Lai acted as one of the seven warriors in the Tsui Hark directed wuxia film Seven Swords.
 In the same year in the film Moonlight in Tokyo, he played a developmentally challenged Chinese man who pretends to be a Korean gigolo in Japan.

-In 2006 Lai starred alongside Fan Bingbing and Rene Liu in a love and horror, thriller film titled The Matrimony where he played a cinematographer Shen Junchu, the love interest of Manli and Sansan.
-JunChu was pressurised into marrying Sansan after the untimely demise of his true love Manli in an accident.
+In 2006, Lai starred alongside Fan Bingbing and Rene Liu in a love and horror, thriller film titled The Matrimony where he played a cinematographer Shen Junchu.
 The film was released on 8 February 2007.

 In 2007, Lai starred alongside Kelly Chen, Donnie Yen and Guo Xiaodong in the Ching Siu-tung film An Empress and the Warriors.
 He acted as a woodland medicine man who has a romantic relationship with a princess.
 Lai and Kelly Chen sang the theme song, "Fly With Your Dreams" written by Albert Leung and composed by Mark Lui.

-He underwent training in Peking Opera for playing the lead role as Méi Lánfāng in the biographical film Forever Enthralled which was directed by Chen Kaige.
+He underwent training in Peking Opera for playing the lead role as Mei Lanfang in the biographical film Forever Enthralled which was directed by Chen Kaige.
 He directed the music video for the film where he and Zhang Ziyi sang the theme song, "You Understand My Love".
 For the first time in his career, Lai played the role of a beggar in the Peter Chan directed film Bodyguards and Assassins.
-For his success a wax figure of Lai was revealed at Madame Tussauds Hong Kong.
+For his success, a wax figure of Lai was revealed at Madame Tussauds Hong Kong.